-Personnel cost to perform the process "perform planning/budgeting/forecasting" / (Total business entity revenue * 0.001)
+(Personnel cost to perform the process "evaluate and manage financial performance" + Personnel cost to perform the process "perform planning/budgeting/forecasting" + Personnel cost to perform the processes "perform cost accounting and control" and "perform cost management") / (Total business entity revenue * 0.001)

 Total Annual Revenue/Net Revenue